DavidHe1127/Mr.He_HandBook/frontend/react.md

   * React then calculates the difference between the two virtual DOM (current state vs previous state).
     The resulting difference will be applied to real DOM to reflect changes.
   * React updates only what needs to be updated in the real DOM.
 * Use `propTypes` on all occasions - You can use it to document your components.
-You no longer need to look around the source code of the `render` methodo figure out what properties needs to be provided.
+You no longer need to look around the source code of the `render` method to figure out what properties needs to be provided.

 * It is a common best practice to create several stateless components that just render data, and have a stateful component wrapping them that passes its state to the children via props.
 This way you can encapsulate all the interaction logic in one place — the stateful component — , while the stateless components take care of rendering data in a declarative way.